callumacrae/lynx.io/articles/socketio-introduction.md

 						connectionDiv.innerHTML = username + ' disconnected';
 						connectionDiv.style.display = 'block';
 					}
-					//if disconnecVar is received from the server else if (data.numberOfPlayers) {
+					else if (data.numberOfPlayers) {
 						var numberOfPlayers = data.numberOfPlayers;
 						var numberDiv = document.getElementById('connectedPlayers');
 						numberDiv.innerHTML = 'Connected players: ' + numberOfPlayers;
 					}
-					//if numberOfPlayers variable is received from the server }
+				}
 				//function for handling data received from the server